opensourcefeed/opensourcefeed.github.io/distribution-ubuntucinnamon.md

   Ubuntu Cinnamon Remix 20.10: "/ubuntu-cinnamon-20.10-release/"
   Ubuntu Cinnamon Remix 20.04: /ubuntu-cinnamon-20.04/
   Ubuntu Cinnamon Remix 19.10: "/1-ubuntu-cinnamon-19.10/"

+reviews:
+  Ubuntu Cinnamon vs LMDE 6: https://distrowatch.com/weekly.php?issue=20231023#ubuntucinnamon
 ---

-**Ubuntu Cinnamon Remix** is a community flavor of Ubuntu with the Cinnamon Desktop.
-It fulfills long-standing demand for a Ubuntu flavor with the beautify and customizability of Cinnamon Desktop.
+**Ubuntu Cinnamon** is an official community flavor of Ubuntu with the Cinnamon Desktop.
+It fulfills long-standing demand for a Ubuntu flavor with the beauty and flexibility of Cinnamon Desktop.

-The Cinnamon Remix project started in 2019 and the initial stable release was 19.10 Eoan Ermine.
+The Ubuntu Cinnamon started as a remix project in 2019, and the initial stable release was 19.10 Eoan Ermine.

-The Ubuntu Cinnamon got recognized as an official community flavor of Ubuntu prior the Ubuntu 23.04 release.
+The Ubuntu Cinnamon was recognized as an official community flavor of Ubuntu prior to the Ubuntu 23.04 release.

+In additon to the core benefits of Ubuntu and Cinnamon Desktop, Ubuntu Cinnamon offers a smooth brownish theme.